kurator-dev/kurator/docs/content/en/docs/Integrations/pixie-vizier.md

 Kurator provides a very simple command to install Pixie vizier to all clusters joined to karmada.

-- `--cloud-addr` sepcifies the address of the Pixie cloud instance that the vizier should be connected to.
+- `--cloud-addr` specifies the address of the Pixie cloud instance that the vizier should be connected to.
-- `--deploy-key` sepcifies the deploy key is used to link the deployed vizier to a specific user/project.
+- `--deploy-key` specifies the deploy key is used to link the deployed vizier to a specific user/project.

 ```bash
 kurator install pixie vizier --deploy-key=<your_deploy_key>